Fundamental Treaty Principles

 Treaties are not static nor can they be unilaterally defined.
 They evolve and will continue to evolve for "...as long as the sun shines, the rivers flow, and the grass grows..."

-The International stature of treaties must be recognized, respected, and upheld.
+The International stature of treaties are recognized, respected, and upheld.

 Pursuant to the Royal Proclamation of 1763, treaties established a bilateral nation-to-nation relationship between Treaty First Nations and the Imperial Crown.